fmauger/BoostSerializationTwoCompilationUnitsDemo/README.md

 ```

-Several linkage schemes are considered through various test programs.
+Several  linkage schemes  are considered  with various  test programs.
 The generated Boost archive files use the XML format.

 This demo has been tested under Linux  but should work on any other OS
-with a descent C++ compiler and a Boost/Serialization installation.
+with a descent  C++ compiler and Boost/Serialization  installed on the
+system.

 Simple shell  scripts (for Linux)  are provided  to build and  run the
-test programs.
+test programs (sorry, no CMake stuff here!).

 ## Requirements